-(2) An Ordinance made and promulgated under this Article shall, as soon as is practicable, be laid before the National Assembly.
+(2) An Ordinance made and promulgated under this Article shall, as soon as practicable, be laid before the National Assembly.
 (3) If, before the expiration of the prescribed period, the National Assembly, by resolution, approves of the Ordinance, the Ordinance shall be deemed to have become an Act of the Central Legislature, but if, before the expiration of that period, the National Assembly, by resolution, disapproves of the Ordinance, it shall cease to have effect, and shall be deemed to have been repealed, upon the passing of the resolution.

-(4) If the National Assembly has not approved or has not lisapproved of the Ordinance, and it has not been repealed by the President, before the expiration of the prescribed period, it shall cease to have effect, and shall be deemed to have been repealed, upon the expiration of that period.
+(4) If the National Assembly has not approved or has not disapproved of the Ordinance, and it has not been repealed by the President, before the expiration of the prescribed period, it shall cease to have effect, and shall be deemed to have been repealed, upon the expiration of that period.

-(5) The power of the President to make laws by the making and promulgation of Ordinances under this Article extends only Acts of Central Legislature.
+(5) The power of the President to make laws by the making and promulgation of Ordinances under this Article extends only to the making of laws within the legislative competence of the Central Legislature.